Home » Wiki » OSI Model vs TCP/IP Model: Similarities, Differences and Best Practices

 What is the OSI Model?

-• Physical Layer: Hardware transmission of raw data
+• Physical Layer: Transmission of raw bits over hardware

-• Data Link Layer: Node-to-node delivery and error detection
+• Data Link Layer: Reliable node-to-node transfer, error detection

 What is the TCP/IP Model?